Airbus Neo Challenge and Sustainability

 Geoimage successfully overcame the challenge of mapping the extent of the two primary mangrove species in Burrup, Western Australia by leveraging the Pléiades Neo constellation and machine learning.
 This approach resulted in considerably improved accuracy and efficiency.
 The precise mapping of mangrove habitats will enable informed decision-making regarding industrial development and environmental conservation efforts.
 This mapping technique will allow for more detailed monitoring of changes to the mangrove ecosystem, ensuring the long-term conservation of this vital habitat.

-You can read more about how services such as WorldView-2 and Pléiades Neo can benefit you via our website or speak to our team via the Contact Us tab.
+You can read more about how services such as WorldView-2 and Pléiades Neo can benefit you via our website or speak to our team via the Contact Us tab or call us on 1300 143 530.